 - Include or exclude tax based on your customer’s country

-- Tax-inclusive: In the Shopify account, if the “All prices include tax” checkbox is checked, your store will have tax-inclusive orders.
+Tax-inclusive: In the Shopify account, if the “All prices include tax” checkbox is checked, and your store will have tax-inclusive orders.
 Check the Deduct GST/VAT from the order total and Add GST/VAT to refund total checkboxes as shown in the following screenshot.

 Note: Checking the Sync GST/VAT for the customer country checkbox can sync the tax-inclusive orders.
 You can uncheck the Deduct GST/VAT from the order total and Add GST/VAT to refund total checkboxes.